 - Difficulty bending down or twisting your body

 - Back or neck pain that is temporary but severe

-There is no cure at this time for degenerative disc disease, but its symptoms and associated conditions can be treated.
+There is no cure at this time, but its symptoms and associated conditions can be treated.
 Depending on the severity of your symptoms and risk factors, Dr. Biscup may recommend any of the following: